MicrosoftDocs/memdocs/sccm/core/understand/introduction.md

 *Applies to: System Center Configuration Manager (Current Branch)*

-A member of the Microsoft System Center suite of management solutions, System Center Configuration Manager can help you manage devices and users both on-premises and in the cloud.
+As a product in the Microsoft System Center suite of management solutions, System Center Configuration Manager can help you manage devices and users both on-premises and in the cloud.

 **Configuration Manager can help you to:**
--   Increase IT productivity and efficiency by reducing manual tasks and letting you focus on high-value projects
+-   Increase IT productivity and efficiency by reducing manual tasks and letting you focus on high-value projects.
--   Maximize hardware and software investments
+-   Maximize hardware and software investments.
--   Empower end-user productivity by providing the right software at the right time
+-   Empower user productivity by providing the right software at the right time.

 **Configuration Manager helps you deliver more effective IT services by enabling:**

--   Secure and scalable software deployment
+-   Secure and scalable software deployment.
--   Compliance settings management
+-   Compliance settings management.
 -   Comprehensive asset management of servers, desktops, laptops, and mobile devices.

 **Configuration Manager extends and works alongside your existing Microsoft technologies and solutions.**

 For example, Configuration Manager integrates with:

--   Microsoft Intune to manage a wide variety of mobile device platforms
+-   Microsoft Intune to manage a wide variety of mobile device platforms.
--   Windows Server Update Services (WSUS) to manage software updates
+-   Windows Server Update Services (WSUS) to manage software updates.
--   Certificate Services
+-   Certificate Services.
--   Exchange Server and Exchange Online
+-   Exchange Server and Exchange Online.
--   Windows Group Policy
+-   Windows Group Policy.
--   DNS
+-   DNS.
--   Windows Automated Deployment Kit (Windows ADK) and the User State Migration Tool (USMT),
+-   Windows Automated Deployment Kit (Windows ADK) and the User State Migration Tool (USMT).
--   Windows Deployment Services (WDS)
+-   Windows Deployment Services (WDS).
--   Remote Desktop and Remote Assistance
+-   Remote Desktop and Remote Assistance.

 Configuration Manager also uses:

 -   Active Directory Domain Services for security, service location, configuration, and to discover the users and devices that you want to manage.
--   Microsoft SQL Server as a distributed change management database and integrates with SQL Server Reporting Services (SSRS) to produce reports to monitor and track the management activities.
+-   Microsoft SQL Server as a distributed change management database—and integrates with SQL Server Reporting Services (SSRS) to produce reports to monitor and track the management activities.
 -   Site system roles that extend management functionality and use the web services of Internet Information Services (IIS).
 -   Background Intelligent Transfer Service (BITS) and BranchCache to help manage the available network bandwidth.

  To be successful with Configuration Manager, you must first thoroughly plan and test the management features before you use Configuration Manager in a production environment.
 As a powerful management application, Configuration Manager has the potential to affect every computer in your organization.
 When you deploy and manage Configuration Manager with careful planning and consideration of your business requirements, Configuration Manager can reduce your administrative overhead and total cost of ownership.

  Use the following topics and additional sections in this topic to learn more about Configuration Manager:

 **Related topics in this documentation library:**